In the Modi vs who debate, it is only Modi who stands to gain

 A few political developments over the past one month have triggered a lot of debate over 'Modi versus who' question.
 It started with the shock defeat of the BJP candidates in Gorakhpur and Phulpur Lok Sabha bye-elections, seats vacated by the Chief Minister and Deputy Chief Minister of the state.
 It also buoyed the prospects of two strong regional parties in Uttar Pradesh (SP and BSP) who had been licking their wounds since their mauling in the assembly polls a year ago.

-Opposition unity has not yielded much result:
+Opposition unity has not yielded many results:

 On the national level, the pulling out of Chandrababu Naidu's Telugu Desam Party and the back to back meetings over opposition unity also led to much writing and discussing in the mainstream media about whether Narendra Modi victory run was losing steam.
 The meetings for opposition unity haven't yielded much yet.
 Perhaps because too many leaders are striving to act as the anchor and have initiated moves which appear contrary even at this initial stage.
-For instance, Mamata Bannerjee wants to include the Congress but has nothing to say when the question of Rahul Gandhi's leadership is raised.
+For instance, Mamata Banerjee wants to include the Congress but has nothing to say when the question of Rahul Gandhi's leadership is raised.
 She also needs to explain why K Chandrashekhar Rao and Naveen Patnaik should agree to align with Congress at a time when they are doing fine in their respective states.

 Amit Shah regime has been a glue:

 To be sure, the fear of a brutally ambitious BJP under the Amit Shah regime is a glue which can bring foes together for survival's sake but no neta in his true sense would like to sacrifice his or her politics in the home state he or she is ruling to fulfill the ambitions of someone else in Delhi.
-Perhaps, that is why the much touted Federal Front has gone out of news and parties like the Left front do not know what to say when their cadres get beaten up daily in West Bengal while Mamata Didi holds her Darbar in the Central Hall of Parliament to bring 'secular' forces together.
+Perhaps, that is why the much-touted Federal Front has gone out of news and parties like the Left front do not know what to say when their cadres get beaten up daily in West Bengal while Mamata Didi holds her Darbar in the Central Hall of Parliament to bring 'secular' forces together.
 Chandrababu Naidu is now the next wannabe 'anchor' for the opposition trying to a 1996-redo.
 To be sure, Sharad Pawar's NCP has been consistent in its political support but while the senior Pawar plans to hold his own dinners his nephew Ajit Pawar doesn't refrain from giving statements like 'we can't play second fiddle to the Congress'.

 Modi vs Who?